edisooon/CrazyArcade/CrazyArcade/readme.txt

 From victory or game over
 	R - restart

+How to play:
+	The player starts each level with no power ups.
+Over the corse of each level, collect power ups and defeat each enemy to unlock the door to progress to the next level.
+Once all levels are completed, you win the game.

 Known Bugs:
 - When transitioning between levels, the upper left corner of the screen will flash with enemies
 - Score will reset in between levels
+- If the player dies while the screen is transitioning, level will not load properly

 Tools Used:
 - Code metrics were found within the visual studio analyze menu.
 One was generated at the beginning of week 3, and one was generated